Memories of Matsuko: Summary

-Following a breakup with his girlfriend, Sho Kawajiri sleeps at home, before his father, Norio, pays him a surprise visit.
+Following a breakup with his girlfriend, Sho Kawajiri sinks into an existential crisis and hides himself at home, before his father, Norio, pays him a surprise visit.
 Sho is surprised to see an urn with the ashes of his aunt Matsuko, who he has never met.
 Sho is asked to help clean her old room, and while doing so, he gradually learns more about the life of his estranged aunt.

 During Matsuko's early life, she struggled to gain the attention of her father, who was mostly concerned with her chronically ill sister, Kumi.
-This created an imbalance where Matsuko's needs were less likely to be met.
+This created an imbalance where Matsuko's needs were less likely to be met and she constantly feels unloved.

 From 1970 to 1971, Matsuko was a very popular junior high school music teacher in Ōkawa, Fukuoka.
 However, she was sexually harassed by the vice-principal when one of her students, Ryu, committed theft.
-Matsuko took the blame for him by stealing another person's money, and when Ryu joined in on the lie, Matsuko was fired from her job.
-Infuriated by the vice-principal's actions, Matsuko angrily packs her things at home and leaves, despite Kumi's protests.
+Under the pressure to close the case quickly, Matsuko took the blame for him and returned the money by stealing from another person.
+She tries to get Ryu to confess only to find out that he joins in on the lie accusing her instead in front of the school principals.
+As a result, Matsuko gets fired from her job.
+Infuriated by everyone around her betraying her, Matsuko angrily packs her things at home and leaves, despite Kumi's protests.

-Months later, Matsuko's brother, Norio, runs into her and Matsuko tells him that she is in a relationship with Tetsuya, an aspiring manga writer who regularly abuses her.
+Months later, Matsuko's brother, Norio, runs into her and Matsuko tells him that she is in a relationship with Tetsuya, an aspiring but poor writer who regularly abuses her for not able to financially support both of them.
 Norio blames her for destroying their family and gives her some money while telling her that their father had died 3 months after she left.
-Returning home, Tetsuya begins to abuse her after she let Tetsuya's rival writer Okano see his work and walks away until night, she received a note reading: "Please forgive me for being born".
+Returning home, Tetsuya begins to abuse her again after she let Tetsuya's rival writer Okano see his work and walks away.
+At night, she received a note reading: "Please forgive me for being born".
 During a rainstorm, Matsuko witnesses Tetsuya commit suicide by standing in front of a train, devastating her.